 Jen and I are so incredibly grateful for the care and support we received at RUH.
 Today, I can walk.
 I still have pain.
 I can’t jump or run, but I can lift up my two little girls and play with them and I am continuing to heal.

 Your donation to the Mission Possible: Operation New O.R.
 Campaign will ensure RUH will be ready for patients like me.
 Today, I am asking that you help advance the future of surgery at RUH.
-Your generous donation will work towards replacing and revitalizing the 42-year-old operating rooms at Saskatchewan’s busiest hospital, bringing the technology into the future.
+Your generous donation will work towards funding new state-of-the-art equipment and other enhancements to the hospital’s operating rooms and associated areas that were built in 1978..
 Your gift will mean you and your family will have access to the most advanced surgical equipment available in Saskatchewan.
-This much needed update will ensure our surgeons have the space, equipment and technology needed to save your life.
-This upgrade of the aging infrastructure will allow for shorter wait times and a safer environment for surgeons, their teams and most importantly patients.
+This much needed update will ensure our surgeons have the space, equipment and technology needed to save your life and allow for shorter wait times and a safer environment for surgeons, their teams and most importantly patients.

 Your gift will ensure surgeons at Royal University Hospital are ready to save lives.
 Maybe even yours.
 Thank you.